Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-textboxes/check-sequence/_index.md

 url: /words/net/working-with-textboxes/check-sequence/
 ---

-## step 1: Setting up the document and creating a TextBox shape
+## Step 1: Setting up the document and creating a TextBox shape

 To start, we need to set up the document and create a TextBox shape.
 The following code initializes a new instance of the `Document` class and creates a text box shape: